whisthq/whist/mandelboxes/base/README.md

 `journalctl` shows all the systemd logs.
 If you run `journalctl` in a Bash shell inside a mandelbox, you'll be able to see the logs of a running server protocol, which is useful for debugging.

-`/usr/share/fractal/server.log` contains the Fractal protocol logs.
+`/usr/share/fractal/server.log` contains the Whist protocol logs.
 They can also be found in the systemd logs with `journalctl | grep FractalServer`.

 `/testing_scripts` contains some little test scripts that can help debug problems on the host machine.